 How to Recover Your PIN or Password on the Samsung Galaxy J7

-Passwords, PIN codes, and fingerprint scans are a critical layer of security for your Samsung Galaxy J7 phone.
+Passwords, PIN codes, and Swipe Patterns are a critical layer of security for your Samsung Galaxy J7 phone.
 Having that basic layer of security prevents casual thieves or passers-by from taking advantage of your information and stealing your identity.
-Unfortunately, this very security can cause you major problems in the event that you forget what your password or PIN code are.
+Unfortunately, this security can cause major problems in the event that you forget what your password or PIN code is.
 Without the PIN code, all you can do is make an emergency call on the phone – other than that, it’s a paperweight.